SignPath/website/docs/documentation/crypto-providers/windows.md

 >
 > The KSP and CSP interfaces expect you to identify a key, but SignPath requires you to specify _Project_ and _Signing Policy_.
 SignPath will select the correct key or certificate based on the _Project_ and _Signing Policy_ you specify.

-### Error handling
+## Error handling

-The following table shows the KSP `HRESULT` result codes for the different error situations when calling the SignPath REST API.
+The following table shows the KSP `HRESULT` result codes for different error situations when calling the SignPath REST API.
 Note that the CSP error code has to be retrieved via [`GetLastError()`](https://learn.microsoft.com/en-us/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror).

 | Situation                                                                                                | error code (KSP result code or CSP `GetLastError()` code)